shashwatkathuria/News-Application/README.md

 ## Step 2: Build and install the app on emulator/phone

-With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:
+With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app.
+Also, whenever a new library/configuration is added, run this command to build and reinstall the app on emulator/phone:

 ### Android